mihir-gonsalves/Restaurant-POS/README.md

 <br>

 ### Configuration:
-As to not expose our own database password, you should create a copy of the config.properties file and then fill in the fields with the proper database information.
+As to not expose our own database password, you should create a copy of the "config.properties" file called "config-local.properties" and then fill in the fields with the proper database information.

 #### config.properties example: